-Amendments to the Constitution or By-Laws, and changes to the Official Specifications or the Racing Rules, may be made only after approval of the membership by a mail vote.
+Amendments to the Constitution or By-Laws, and changes to the Official Specifications\ or the Racing Rules, may be made only after approval of the membership by electronic vote, with ballots being sent to an email address provided by the member.

 A two-thirds majority of the votes cast is required.
-Changes in the Official Specifications shall become effective only if approved by July 1.
-Otherwise they shall become effective the following season.
+Changes in the Official Specifications shall become effective only if approved by July 1.\ Otherwise they shall become effective the following season.

-For changes to the Specifications and their effective date, please refer to the Specification Management System.
+\For changes to the Specifications and their effective date, please refer to the Specification Management System.